Students at all levels, in all programs, and in all formats can make writing center appointments at

 Just learning about how to edit Wikipedia is a great start, but finding a place where you can contribute can seem daunting.
 Some Wikipedia editors focus on monitoring new submissiuons, copyediting other's writing, correcting vandalism, and a host of other specific tasks.
 Here are a few ways to identify a place to start adding or revising content:

 Remember, you can cite references that are available online or in print.
 You can use Shark Search to search for sources of information available through the NSU Alvin Sherman library archives.

-This semester's "Wiki Loves Pride" Wikipedia Edit-a-thon (see the flyer) will be held from 9am-1pm on Thursday, Nov.
-15 in the WCC, Alvin Sherman Library Rm.
-430. We hope to increase the diversity of those who edit Wikipedia articles, and to especially inspire individuals to improve LGBTQ+-related content on Wikipedia.
+Last semester's "Wiki Loves Pride" Wikipedia Edit-a-thon (see the flyer) tried to inspire individuals to improve LGBTQ+-related content on Wikipedia.
 Here are some resources for participating in this project: